genieversum/genie-flow/doc/index.md

 events
 : An event is what makes the state machine transition from one state to the next.
-In Genie Flow, events are either sent through the API or received from the internal workings, for instance, when an LLM has finished rendering an it's output is ready for processing.
+In Genie Flow, events are either sent through the API or received from the internal workings, for instance, when an LLM has finished rendering, and it's output is ready for processing.

 ### example Question and Answer with conditions
 This first example gives a good impression of the elements that are relevant for creating a